OpenWebAdvocacy/website/src/pages/apple-kills-webapps.md

 layout: 'layouts/page.njk'
 ---

-**Apple has officially announced that they’re killing web apps in the EU**
+**Apple has officially announced that they’re killing web apps in the EU, which will have ramifications worldwide**

 ## ACT NOW